MANOJSAHIT/question-bank/README.md

 # question-bank
+#extracted file from github to local computer and changong it
 1. For a given number(N) of Question Papers, Develop K number of MCQ Questions and respective answer file.
 2. Select N value such that N is &lt;= 15 and &gt;10